ENTHEOGEN: derived from ancient Greek words meaning “full of god, or inspired by the divine within.”

 As a medicine of love and openness, Ayahuasca teaches us about the love, compassion and interconnectedness that weaves us all together as one.
 She shows us both the nature of the Universe and the nature of creation.
 Her medicine is a powerful heart opener that inspires us to unite, thereby bridging the gap of separation that we might often feel in this three dimensional life.

-Although an experience with Aya can have euphoric and heart opening effects, at times, it can also be quite dark and challenging, not to mention confusing.
+Although an experience with Aya can have euphoric and heart opening effects, at times, it can also be quite dark difficult, not to mention confusing.
 Nonetheless, Mother Aya can bring us deep into our own shadow, cleverly leading us to review what no longer serves.

 In comical and classic feminine form, Mother Aya often says one thing but means another, and at times, deciphering her messages can be quite challenging.
 Due to the cosmic nature of her teachings, wisdom can often get lost in translation.
 Ayahuasca can also take us far out into other realms, and because this can compromise our grounding energy, we may be left feeling flighty or ungrounded.
 Although there is a beautiful euphoria in this space, the experience can be challenging to integrate into everyday life.

 Ayahuasca ceremonies are held for small groups or anywhere up to 100+ participants, depending on the facilitators.
 The ceremony begins almost immediately by drinking the tea of Ayahuasca and the entire journey is spent typically in the dark, either sitting up or lying on a mattress.
 Most ceremonies are led by South American shamanic medicine songs called Icaros, as well as other spiritual music which is typically live but sometimes recorded.